akihikodaki/dts/test_plans/distributor_test_plan.rst

 worker locres: responsible for receiving the packets from the distributor
                and operating on them.

-tx lcore: responsible for dequeue packets from distrbutor and transmit them
+tx lcore: responsible for dequeue packets from distributor and transmit them

 Test Case: Distributor unit test